-The Board leave the day to day organisation and running the company to CEO Emma, her team leads, frontline support staff and administrative staff.
+The Board discharge the day-to-day organisation and running the company to CEO Emma Reidy, her management team, frontline support staff and administrative staff.

-The company use the professional services of their auditor and solicitors when ever is required.
-Details of these providers are noted in the directors information page of the financial statements.
+The company use the professional services of their auditor and solicitors as and when required.
+Details of these providers are noted in the Director's information page of the financial statements.
 Any other professional services used by the company are used for purposes of them fulfilling the objectives of running the company.